 This integrated lecture provides an overview of new urban trends in mobility their impact on urban and rural systems (e.g. city of short distances, walkability, bikeability, healthy mobility, mixed usage of public space, etc.).
 Topics like, for instance, integrated planning, implementation and the impact of new mobility services on mobility behavior and their sustainability (car & ride sharing, micro-public transport, city logistics, financing new business models) are discussed in detail with the help of practical examples.
-Required/necessary literature:

-Bell/Kaparias/Mount: Urban Traffic Engineering and Streetscape Design, Imperial College Pr, 2019 Teaching activities and methods: Integrated course
+Bell/Kaparias/Mount: Urban Traffic Engineering and Streetscape Design, Imperial College Pr, 2019 and Urban Mobility" and "Mobile Infrastructure"

-It is recommended to combine the courses "Advanced Traffic Technologies", "Trends in International and Urban Mobility" and "Mobile Infrastructure"
+It is recommended to combine the courses "Advanced Traffic Technologies", "Trends in International